 Electric meters or energy meters as they are also known are installed in pretty much every home or commercial premises in the country that has a connection to the electrical grid.

-The meter is used to calculate how much electricity has been used or consumed by the occupants of the premises to power electrical appliances such as TV’s, fridges, freezers and other household goods so that their given energy supplier gas charge for what’s been used.
+The meter is used to calculate how much electricity has been used or consumed by the occupants of the premises to power appliances such as TV’s, fridges, freezers and other household goods so that their energy supplier can charge for what’s been used.

 The meter itself measures electrical usage in “units”.
 With most meters, one unit of electricity consumed is equal to one kilowatt hour (or kWh for short) or if 1000 watts of power is drawn consistently over the period of one hour, this equals 1 kWh or 1 unit.